 Build relationships within the Sherlock community in order to maintain a positive culture throughout the school

-Model the continuous improvement cycle through all of our professional learning communities and school-wide efforts
+Model the continuous improvement cycle through all of our PLCs/school-wide efforts

-Teach students to embrace productive struggle and the growth mindset in order to exhibit resilience
+Teach students to embrace productive struggle & growth mindset to exhibit resilience

 Engage in transparent and honest dialogue through restorative practices.